ssp21/ssp21-spec/ssp21.md

 [RFC 2104](https://www.ietf.org/rfc/rfc2104.txt).
 Any hash algorithm described above can be used in conjunction with this construct, and the corresponding HMAC function will produce a tag with the same length as the underlying hash function.

-HMAC(key, message) - Calculate an authentication tag from an arbitrary length symmetric key and message bytes.
+`HMAC(key, message) -> AuthTag` - Calculate an authentication tag from an arbitrary length symmetric key and message bytes.

 ### Key Derivation Function (KDF)

 SSP21 has extensible support for an abstract KDF used during the handshake process.

-All KDFs take *salt* and *input_key_material* parameters and return two keys, each 32-bytes in length.
+All KDFs take `salt` and `input_key_material` parameters and return two keys, each 32-bytes in length.

 ```
   KDF(salt, input_key_material) -> (key1, key2)
 ```

-The *salt* shall always be a publicly known, yet randomized value not controlled by either party independently.
-The *input_key_material* shall always be a private value known only to the two parties.
+The `salt` shall always be a publicly known, yet randomized value not controlled by either party independently.
+The `input_key_material` shall always be, at least partially, a high entropy secret value known only to the two parties.

 #### HKDF